communitiesuk/waste-service-standards/taxonomies/collection-events.md

 ---
 layout: doc
-title:
+title: Collections events
 ---

-# Missed collections reasons
+# Collections events

 The table below lists a set of common possible events that can occur during a waste collection round.